pgiardiniere/personal-site/src/routes/projects/+page.md

 # TraffickCam

 I worked on the [TraffickCam project](http://traffickcam.org/about) for 3 years.
-TraffickCam prevents human trafficking by applying state-of-the-art computer vision techniques to a unique dataset of hotel room images, in partnership with the [National Center for Missing Exploited Children](https://www.missingkids.org/home) and collaborators from multiple universities.
+TraffickCam prevents human trafficking by applying state-of-the-art computer vision techniques to a unique dataset of hotel room images, in partnership with the [National Center for Missing Exploited Children](https://www.missingkids.org/home).

 I was the Mobile Developer for 1 year, and then Lead Developer for 2 years.
 I was entrusted with ownership of all production systems, including: Search, Mobile, the Search API, and more.